Labraderp/mmo-tracker/README.md

 Local:
   - Saved, programmable long-term timers with future sight on when you need to return to your activity
+  - Clean, properly developed UX (because I am w e a k at bootstrap and CSS)

 Stretch Goals:
   - Google Calendar integration to enable mobile device alerts